rosswilson/flink-telemetry/README.md

 ## Getting Started

-To run and test your application use SBT invoke: `sbt run`
+To run and test the application use SBT invoke: `sbt run`

-In order to run your application from within IntelliJ, you have to select the classpath of the 'mainRunner' module in the run/debug configurations.
+In order to run the application from within IntelliJ, you have to select the classpath of the 'mainRunner' module in the run/debug configurations.

 Simply open 'Run -> Edit configurations...' and then select 'mainRunner' from the "Use classpath of module" select box.